-Filling the house with the smell of venison, pasta sauce, and cheese is literally one of my favorite things in life and that’s why I love Baked Venison Ziti.
+Filling the house with the smell of venison, pasta sauce, and cheese is one of my favorite things in life and that’s why I love Baked Venison Ziti.
 Then another favorite is when it’s done and I see a piece with gooey cheese drooping down.

 Venison Stuffed Manicotti, a delicious Italian American pasta recipe that has ground venison, ham, veggies, a couple of cheeses, and marinara sauce.
 I mean, how can you go wrong with that combination?
 It’s impossible, right?

 Spicy Venison and Rice is another one of Deer Recipes leftover inspired dishes that was so well-loved it became a staple.
 Venison marinated with a homemade marinade and cooked with onions, bell peppers, and garlic and poured over rice cooked in venison broth.

 Tender cuts of venison marinated with a homemade seasoning, cooked with onions, bell peppers, and garlic, placed onto a tortilla and browned in a cast iron pan until the cheese is melted and ooey gooey.
 How does that sound?

 Deep Dish Stuffed Crust Pizza is a leftover inspired dish made with a venison roast.
 It’s extremely easy to make.
 It tastes like you spent hours in the kitchen when really all you needed was just over 30 minutes.